cyscale/cyscale.com/src/pages/careers/account-executive.md

 * Develops measurable strategies, tactics, and implementations for increasing customer onboarding
 * Create a trusted relationship with key customers and engage with them in the early stages of defining our products
 * Work with each customer and aid them in achieving their cloud security goals together with Cyscale
-* Partner with cross-functional teams to share customer feedback and help defining the product roadmap
+* Partner with cross-functional teams to share customer feedback and help define the product roadmap
 * Exceed quarterly and annual revenue targets, show that you are hungry for more
 * Create and present to C-level executives, IT, and other lines of business

 ## Required Skills

 * Integrity, above all.
-You will be representing the Cyscale brand and be responsible of establishing a true connection with our customers
+You will be representing the Cyscale brand and be responsible for establishing a genuine connection with our customers
 * 2+ years in selling SaaS /Cloud security solutions or software
-* Understand Enterprise, SMB, and Startup expectations from a (cloud) security product
+* Understand Mid-Market, SMB, and Startup expectations from a (cloud) security product
-* Experience in enterprise Cloud Security, Data Security, or selling to C-level personas - a plu
+* Experience in Cloud Security, Data Security, or selling to C-level personas - a plus
 * Excellent communication skills, both written and verbal
 * Know how to break into territories with limited Cyscale brand exposure
 * Excellent sales, qualification, and presentation skills